grostaco/365-problems/README.md

 For a sequence of single digits, a mapping exists for 1->'a', 2->'b', ..., 26->'z'.
 Map such a sequence into its string counterparts.
 In a case that two possible interpretations exist, for example, 12 can both be 'ab' and 'l', present both as an answer.
-If, however, it cannot be represented such as 39, 42, 86, that interpreted mapping shall not exist and be given as an answer.
+If, however, it cannot be represented, such as 39, 42, 86, that interpreted mapping shall not exist and be given as an answer.

 ### Solution 3 - CompSort.c